PragmaticCoder/reddit_user_habits/README.md

 # subreddit_analysis
-Analyze the subreddits frequented by the users of a particular subreddit with subreddit_analysis
+Discover the posting and commenting habits of the users of a particular subreddit with subreddit_analysis

 To analyze a subreddit, do: